-The STOMP Trial is recruiting patients to learn if tecovirimat (TPOXX) is a safe and effective treatment for human mpox virus.
-Patients do not have to have severe mpox or be at risk of severe mpox to enroll in the STOMP Trial.
-Click here for more information.
+The STOMP Trial is recruiting patients to learn if tecovirimat (TPOXX) is a safe and effective treatment for mpox.
+Patients do not have to have severe mpox or be at risk of severe mpox to enroll.

 Individuals with immunocompromising conditions may require early and prolonged treatment.
 See CDC’s Clinical Considerations for Treatment and Prophylaxis of Mpox Infection in People Who are Immunocompromised.